witfyl-ravped/urbit-react-cookbook/sendingmessages.md

 ## Setting up State Variables

-We're using two state variables as we want to keep track of two things while we send messages.
-First we want to subscribe to a list of channel names (called `keys` in `graph-store`), and then we want to create a state variable that contains a `log` of incoming messages so that we can render them in our app.
+We're using two state variables here as we want to keep track of two things while we send messages.
+First we want to store a list of channel names (called `keys` in `graph-store`), and then we want to store a `log` of incoming messages so that we can render them in our app.

 ```
   const [log, setLog] = useState<string>(""); // State object for the log we keep of incoming messages for display